ScottLogic/blog/_posts/2025-12-19-options-appraisal-pragmatic-guide.md

 - Are you prematurely dismissing options without justification?
 - Are rejected options documented transparently?
 - If options are scarce, have you revised constraints that may be too tight?
-- Have you gone beyond the usual sources, such colleagues, past projects, or web resources, to uncover a greater range of options?
+- Have you gone beyond the usual sources, such as colleagues, past projects, or web resources, to uncover a greater range of options?

 ## 3) Shortlist: gateway criteria and the "do nothing" baseline